-At University of Missouri Health Care, our stroke team provides the most advanced and personalized care when minutes matter.
+At MU Health Care, our stroke team provides the most advanced and personalized care when minutes matter.

 With the region's only dedicated stroke neurologist and fellowship-trained neuro-interventionalists on site around the clock, MU Health Care's stroke team provides better treatment and safer procedures to our patients from immediate stroke care to rehabilitation.

 Know the Facts